heritai/ml_docker_flask/README.md

 ## 📡 Accessing the API

-With the application now running inside a Docker container, you can access its API endpoints.
-Below are examples using `curl` (a command-line HTTP client) and Python's `requests` library.
+With the application running in a Docker container, you can access its API endpoints using `curl` (a command-line HTTP client) or Python's `requests` library, as demonstrated below.

 ### 1. Welcome Message (`/`)

-Retrieve a simple welcome message to confirm the API is running.
+Retrieve a welcome message to confirm the API is operational.

 *   **Using `curl`:**